angadisarvesh7/Olympics-Data-Analysis/README.md

 # Olympics-Data-Analysis
 ETG assignment 2

-Here we have analysed and answered a few questions regarding the statistics of olympics held till now.
+Here we have analysed and answered a few questions regarding the statistics of olympics held till 2016.